GabrielSlima/blog/articles/clean-code-clean-systems.md

 All the configuration should be made directly into a specific document on the database
 </pre>
     <p>
-        The first thing that came into my mind when we defined the above requirements was to map all the places those interfaces from the <i>logs module</i>
+        The first thing that came into my mind when we defined the above requirements was to map all the places in which those interfaces from the <i>logs module</i>
         were being used.
 To summarize, they were being used everywhere...
     </p>
     <p>